sthakur369/instagram-saved-library-app/README.md

 [![Platform: Windows · Mac · Linux](https://img.shields.io/badge/Platform-Windows%20%7C%20Mac%20%7C%20Linux-orange.svg)](#)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-**Instagram gives you an HTML export.
-This turns it into the saved-post library you actually wanted.**
+**Your Instagram Saved folder is not a good archive.
+This turns it into one.**

 </div>